 Language skills: English and Igbo

 Martin works with Timu as well as with Organizing People for Prosperity (OPP) in South Sudan.
 He was responsible for the capacity development of more than 20 local civil society organizations, the community development departments of oil/mining companies as well as the Ministry of Petroleum and Mining in Juba, South Sudan.
 Prior to that Martin worked with Concern Worldwide as well as Skills for South Sudan.
 Martin holds an MA in International Development Administration from Andrews University (USA) and a BA in Community Leadership and Development from Uganda Christian University.

 Expertise: stakeholder engagement; lobby and advocacy strategy design; institutional capacity development of civil society and government institutions; baseline and social impact assessments, project design and management.

 Language skills: English, Bari and (Juba) Arabic.

-In addition, Timu works with a pool of experienced consultants (from Ghana, Nigeria, DRC, Afghanistan, Myanmar, Nepal, Canada, United States and Germany) to deliver outstanding social performance impact ‘outside the fence’, i.e. in the villages and remote rural locations where affected communities live.
+In addition, Timu works with a pool of experienced consultants in Africa, Asia and Latin America to deliver outstanding social performance impact ‘outside the fence’, i.e. in the villages and remote rural locations where projects and affected communities meet.